EncodeDotHost/cPanel-wp-management/README.md

 `./auto-plugin.update.sh` - Updates all plugins that have updates available on the account.

 `./auto-theme-update.sh` - Updates all themes that have updates available on the account.

+`./wp-cron-run.sh` - Runs all due WordPress cron events for each account.
+This is useful for ensuring scheduled tasks are executed properly across all WordPress installations.